Quade Cooper lands Australian citizenship

 “To my immigration officer Sarah Lolesio thank (you) for your efforts and countless hours of work.
 Grateful.”

-Now a dual citizen of Australia and New Zealand, Cooper cut a frustrated figure last July when he was denied for a fourth time for not meeting strict requirements while playing overseas in Japan.
+Now a dual citizen of Australia and New Zealand, Cooper cut a frustrated figure last July when he was denied for a fourth time for not meeting strict requirements because he had been playing overseas in Japan.

 Tweet from @QuadeCooper